nardew/creten/README.md

 As you can see only binance online exchange is supported at the moment. binance is the biggest exchange according to the market cap and has complete API, which makes it a natural choice when deciding which exchange to support as a first one.

 All exchanges incorporated into `creten` are accessed via websockets if possible to guarantee that your account is not blocked due to high number of requests.
-This is one of the criteria when considering exchanges to be added into `creten` in the future.
+This is one of the criteria when considering new exchanges to be added into `creten` in the future.

-We are already working on adding other exchanges.
-Currently each exchange is implemented separately, our target is to utilise an external package (namely [ccxt](https://github.com/ccxt/ccxt)) which will provide a unified interface to vast variety of online exchanges.
-The reason why ccxt was not used from the begnning is its lack of full support of websockets.
+Currently each exchange is implemented in `creten` separately but our target is to utilise an external package (namely [ccxt](https://github.com/ccxt/ccxt)) which will provide a unified interface to vast variety of online exchanges.
+The reason why ccxt was not used from the begnning is its lack of full support of websockets (see previous paragraph).

 #### Technical indicators